Are you beginning your law school journey and wondering what LSAT scores you should aim for? Read on to find out what is considered a good LSAT score.

 The LSAT is extremely important in the application process.
 Almost every law school requires an LSAT score, and it is weighted heavily in the admissions decisions.
 One potential reason the LSAT is so important is that it has consistently proven to be an accurate predictor of academic law school success.

-A perfect score on the LSAT is a 180.
+The highest LSAT score is 180.
 However, this is extremely difficult to achieve, so ensure you study hard and review LSAT prep books to ace the exam!

 The maximum LSAT score a person can achieve is 180, while the lowest is 120.